k2s/sysadmin/get.delta.chat/README.md

 ### Enable pushing for the jekyll user

-To enable the jekyll user to scp files to this website, I executed this
+To enable the jekyll user to push files to this website via scp, I executed this command:
-command:

 ```
 sudo chown jekyll:jekyll /var/www/html/get -R